-- Compiler plugins, known as checkers, that find errors or verify their absence: - 1. a checker for null pointer errors (see Section 3) - 2. a checker for equality testing and interning errors (see Section 4) - 3. a checker for mutability errors (incorrect side effects), based on the Javari type system (see Section 5) - 4. another checker for mutability errors (incorrect side effects), based on the IGJ type system (see Section 6) - 5. the Basic checker, which is customizable to check any annotation you want, so long as the annotation does not require special semantics (see Section 8.1) - A framework that facilitates the writing of checker plugins.
+- 1. the Nullness checker for null pointer errors (see Section 3) - 2.
+Interned checker for equality testing and interning errors (see Section 4) - 3. the Javari checker for mutation errors (incorrect side effects), based on the Javari type system (see Section 5) - 4. the IGJ checker for mutation errors (incorrect side effects), based on the IGJ type system (see Section 6) - 5. the Basic checker, which can check the type hierarchy for any annotation, without writing any code (see Section 7)